Spring Teaching Ideas for MLs

-Life cycles are great for teaching transition words.
-One fun activity is to show students a video of an eagle or other animal with eggs or newborn babies.
+Animal life cycles are great for teaching transition words.
+One fun activity is to show students a video of an eagle or other animals with eggs or newborn babies.
 In the spring there are many live feeds available.
 Students can make predictions about when the eggs will hatch.
 You can also find video clips of the hatching process.
-Here is one of recent eagle hatching in DC.

-Go on a scavenger hunt outside.
+Go on a Scavenger Hunt Outside

-Read books with spring topics/settings
+Read books with Spring Topics/Settings

 Disclosure: This post contains Amazon affiliate links, which means I may receive a commission if you click on an Amazon link and make a purchase.
 This does not cost you any extra money.